Gabrieleenx/Parallel_gripper/readme.md

 ![Alt Text](images/belt_tension1.jpg)

-Wiggle in the two linear bearings, this it also a bit finiky. screw in with 2x m3 20mm and 4x m3 10mm, also be careful so that the slider doesn't fall of, some version of linear bearing do go easily together again (not sure about this one).
+Wiggle in the two linear bearings, this it also a bit finiky. screw in with 2x m3 20mm and 4x m3 10mm, also be careful so that the slider doesn't fall of, some versions of linear bearings do not go easily together again (not sure about this one).

 ![Alt Text](images/linear_screw.jpg)